-What’s changing for 2017–18?
-Starting with the 2017–18 Free Application for Federal Student Aid (FAFSA®), these changes will be in effect:
+Beginning with the 2020-2021 Free Application for Federal Student Aid (FAFSA®), these changes were put into effect:

 The following table provides a summary of key dates as we transition to using the early FAFSA submission timeframe and earlier tax information.

-|When a Student is Attending College (School Year)||Whena Student Can Submit a FAFSA||Which Year’s Income and Tax Information is Required?|
+|When a Student is Attending College (School Year)||When a Student Can Submit a FAFSA||Which Year’s Income and Tax Information is Required?|

 |July 1, 2016 – June 30, 2017||January 1, 2016 – June 30, 2017||2015|